dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Self-hosting-snowplow-js.md

 The `setCollectorCf` method is used to determine the Cloudfront subdomain where your tracking pixel is served from.
 This should **not** be confused with the Cloudfront subdomain used to serve `sp.js`.

 This page of documentation relates to self-hosting `sp.js`.
-You should be using a different Cloudfront distribution for you `setCollectorCf` method in the SnowPlow tag.
+You should be using a different Cloudfront distribution for you `setCollectorCf` method in the Snowplow tag.
 (Or if you're not using the Cloudfront collector, `setCollectorUrl`.)
-If you are using the Cloudfront collector, see [Cloudfront collector setup](1-Setup-a-bucket-on-S3-for-the-pixel) for details on setting up a Cloudfront distribution for your tracking pixel, and [setting the collector endpoint of your Javascript tracker](javascript-tracker#wiki-endpoint) for details on configuring your SnowPlow tags.
+If you are using the Cloudfront collector, see [Cloudfront collector setup](1-Setup-a-bucket-on-S3-for-the-pixel) for details on setting up a Cloudfront distribution for your tracking pixel, and [setting the collector endpoint of your Javascript tracker](javascript-tracker#wiki-endpoint) for details on configuring your Snowplow tags.

 <a name="advanced-options" />
 ## Advanced options